Regulations governing the EMI license in Lithuania

 Recent developments:

-Types of EMI licensing in Lithuania
+Types of EMI licenses in Lithuania

-In Lithuania, the licensing of Electronic Money Institutions (EMIs) is structured to cater to different business models and operational scopes.
 Here are the primary types of EMI licenses available in Lithuania:

 License typeScope

-Electronic Money Institution licenceFull EMI license in Lithuania allows the institution to issue electronic money and provide authorised payment services.
-This route can support e-wallet balances, payment accounts, card-related services, SEPA payments, merchant services, money remittance and other payment services included in the approved scope.
-A full EMI may operate across the EU through the passporting framework, subject to the services authorised by the Bank of Lithuania
+Electronic Money Institution licenceA Full EMI license in Lithuania allows an institution to issue electronic money and provide authorized payment services.
+This route can support e-wallet balances, payment accounts, card-related services, SEPA payments, merchant services, money remittance, and other payment services included in the approved scope.
+A full EMI may operate across the EU through the passporting framework, subject to the services authorized by the Bank of Lithuania.

-Small Electronic Money Institution licenseSmall EMI authorisation in Lithuania is designed for smaller-scale activity.
-It is subject to limits on average outstanding electronic money and/or payment transaction turnover, and the institution may only operate in Lithuania.
-This route may be relevant where the business does not need full EEA market access or a broader EMI structure from launch.
+Small Electronic Money Institution licenseThe Small EMI license in Lithuania is designed for smaller-scale activity.
+It is subject to limits on average outstanding electronic money and/or payment transaction turnover, and the institution may operate only in Lithuania.
+This route may be relevant if the business does not need full EEA market access or a broader EMI structure from launch.

 Payment Institution